 Visual Studio Community – For students, small teams, and OSS developers who use Windows.

 Visual Studio Professional – For individual developers or small teams (Windows only).
-This license offers a standard or cloud subscription, access to additional Xamarin University content, and no usage restrictions.
+This license offers a standard or cloud subscription and no usage restrictions.

 Visual Studio Enterprise – For teams of any size (Windows only).
 This license includes enterprise capabilities, a standard or cloud subscription.